gethomepage/homepage/docs/widgets/authoring/metadata.md

     };
     ```

-A widgets metadata is quite powerful and can be configured in many different ways.
+A widget's metadata is quite powerful and can be configured in many different ways.

 ## Configuration Properties